Papilio troilus

 Papilio troilus, the spicebush swallowtail or green-clouded butterfly, is a common black swallowtail butterfly found in North America.
 It has two subspecies, Papilio troilus troilus and Papilio troilus ilioneus, the latter found mainly in the Florida peninsula.
 The spicebush swallowtail derives its name from its most common host plant, the spicebush, members of the genus Lindera.

 The family to which spicebush swallowtails belong, Papilionidae, or swallowtails, include the largest butterflies in the world.
 The swallowtails are unique in that even while feeding, they continue to flutter their wings.
 Unlike other swallowtail butterflies, spicebushes fly low to the ground instead of at great heights.

 Distribution and habitat

-The spicebush swallowtail is found only in the eastern US and southern Ontario, but occasionally strays as far as the American Midwest, Cuba, Manitoba and Colorado.
+The spicebush swallowtail is found only in the eastern US and southern Ontario, but occasionally strays as far as the American plains states, Cuba, Manitoba and Colorado.
 While still larvae, spicebush swallowtails remain on the leaf of the plant on which they were laid.
 As adults, the butterflies do not limit their flight geographically and instead are motivated mostly by availability of water and nectar and mates within the species' range.

 This primarily black swallowtail is normally found in deciduous woods or woody swamps, where they can be found flying low and fast through shaded areas.
 Females tend to stay in open plains, while males are typically found in swamp areas.